bunardsheng/MusicBot/README.md

-# TwitterBookBot
+# TwitterMusicBot
-A Twitter book bot that gives you something to read-- everyday.
+A Twitter music bot that gives you something to listen to-- everyday.